We recognize you have many questions regarding your practice and how to best contend with the impacts of COVID-19.

 Last Updated 1/11/21

 The $900 billion economic relief package offers additional support for dental practices.
 The SBA and Treasury Department announced last Friday that the new PPP would re-open this week (January 11-15, 2021).
 Community financial institutions will be exclusively allowed to make first-draw PPP loans starting on January 11th and second-draw PPP loans on January 13th.
 The PPP will open to all participating lenders shortly after and remain open through March 31, 2020.
 The SBA guidance includes a commitment from the SBA to make at least the first two days of the PPP application window open exclusively to applications from community financial institutions that serve minority- and women-owned businesses.
 Apply for the PPP2 through the SBA.
-The ADA has created a helpful fact sheet to support dentists as they apply for this funding.
-This document should answer most questions regarding the PPP2 grant and the EIDL loan.

 - An additional $284 billion was released to the SBA for more PPP forgivable loans.